Broguypal/Addons/Wardrobe9/README.md

 ## Additional Practical Benefits

-While its main purpose is GearSwap wardrobe management, Wardrobe9 also allows you to Qqickly generate a full structured list of all items in your inventory via the scan cache.
+While its main purpose is GearSwap wardrobe management, Wardrobe9 also allows you to Quickly generate a full structured list of all items in your inventory via the scan cache.

 ------------------------------------------------------------------------